AlexBestoso/AES-128/README.md

-# AES-128-RAW
+# AES-128

-What is AES RAW?
+What is AES-128?
 Basically it's the Rijndael cipher with a 128 bit key.

-With the last update of this code, I simplifed the math functions and fixed up the array sizes.
-There was no need to have the extra bytes for null termination.

-This code will soon be implemented as a c++ class.
+More modes coming soon!

-To compile the file, you need to link the math library, here is what was used in the development of the headers: gcc main.c -lm -o AES_128_RAW
+To compile the file, you need to link the math library, here is what was used in the development of the headers: g++ main.c -lm -o AES_128